 Culture and entertainment districts all over the world are bustling, day-and-night places indeed, but because of the miracle of the rivers in our district, it’ll also be a neighbourhood with green, open, spaces of many kinds that make nature and well-being a distinct part of the district.

-The beloved RiverWalk contours the Bow from East Village and in Stage 2 will extend through east Victoria Park.
-ENMAX Park, 16 acres of green on the east side of the Elbow River is one of the district’s hidden gems and home to the 26 tipis of Elbow River Camp each Stampede.
-Planned plazas designed as community focal points - open, welcoming, and always something going - will serve as gateways to the district at the Victoria Park/Stampede CTrain station, another where conference goers can stretch their legs at the BMO Centre, and the ‘living room’ of the of the district, Stampede Trail.
+The beloved RiverWalk extends along the Bow River from East Village to 9th Avenue SE and when fully built out will extend along the Elbow River to Community Park East – 16 acres of green space on the east side of the Elbow River – one of the district’s hidden gems and home to the 26 tipis of Elbow River Camp each Stampede.
+A series of thoughtfully designed plazas will serve as welcoming community gathering spaces in the district.
+The 100,000 sq. ft. all season gathering space at the BMO Centre providing a place for conference goers to stretch their legs, Stampede Trail – the ‘living room’ of the of the district, will run alongside the 3 outdoor plazas connected to Scotia Place.

 Residential Housing Styles